NAFTY (NAFTY) Trading Up 80% Over Last Week

-NAFTY (NAFTY) traded up 54.2% against the US dollar during the twenty-four hour period ending at 15:00 PM ET on October 2nd.
-NAFTY has a total market cap of $3.26 million and $112,880.00 worth of NAFTY was traded on exchanges in the last 24 hours.
-Over the last seven days, NAFTY has traded 80% higher against the US dollar.
-One NAFTY coin can now be purchased for approximately $0.0002 or 0.00000000 BTC on popular cryptocurrency exchanges.
+NAFTY (NAFTY) traded up 54.2% against the dollar during the one day period ending at 11:00 AM E.T. on October 4th.
+One NAFTY coin can now be bought for approximately $0.0002 or 0.00000000 BTC on major exchanges.
+In the last week, NAFTY has traded 80% higher against the dollar.
+NAFTY has a total market capitalization of $3.26 million and approximately $112,880.00 worth of NAFTY was traded on exchanges in the last 24 hours.

 - Tarality (TARAL) traded 11.3% lower against the dollar and now trades at $0.0008 or 0.00000004 BTC.